 Some other general rules of thumb to keep in mind for the entire encoding process are this:

-- As the frequency of radio signals goes up, they have more room to store data modulations on their waves.
+- as the frequency of radio signals increases, they have more room to store data modulations on their waves.

-- As the bandwidth of a signal goes up, more data can be encoded per second.
+- as the bandwidth of a signal increases, more data can be encoded per second.

-- As the frequency of a radio station goes up, the shorter the range will be, in general.
+- as the frequency of a radio station increases, the shorter the range will be, in general.